“I Defend People Accused of Stuff.”

 I have been practicing since October of 1990.
-For 30 years, I have been defending people accused of stuff.
+For over 30 years, I have been defending people accused of stuff.
 I am a very results-oriented practitioner.
+I have a law degree (LLB Hons) and currently, I am working on my master’s degree (LLM) at Osgoode Hall Law School which I’m doing to become a lawyer in Ontario.
 I put everything I have into every case.
 Read my story, and you’ll see why.

 I was a courier, a pizza driver and a street racer.
 I got a lot of tickets when I was a teenager.
 I was lucky enough to have a lawyer take me under his wing and train me.
 He said to me, “You’re in traffic court so much.
 You should learn the Act and take on clients”.
 And so began the process of learning.
 Being lawyer-trained helped, but it could not give me the experience necessary for success.
 I would spend the next three years getting beaten.